-These differences are being played out in culture and quality of life, right before our eyes, and in the spreading of religions, as we scan the globe.
+These differences are being played out in culture and quality of life, right before our eyes, in the spreading of religions, as we scan the globe.

 1. Incarnation: Some world religions teach that God reaches down to people through a book, for example, Islam and Sikhism.
 Christianity reaches out to people with a book, true, but it goes more deeply and teaches the Incarnation of a living person.
 In other words, Christ is the ultimate reaching down to humanity.
 It is true that in later Buddhism a Bodhisattva could achieve Nirvana, but instead chooses to remain here to help people.
 But the deficiency here is that this man (or woman?) is a human and always has been a human.
 Or a Buddhist could claim that the Bodhisattva is a divine being.
 But this doctrine developed hundreds of years after original Buddhism, so the doctrine could be just an invention in faraway Japan.
 In contrast, Christ is the God-man who came down from heaven, a doctrine taught in the epistles shortly after the Resurrection and in the Gospel of John.
 Finally, polytheism says that the gods pop down into the human realm–usually to start wars or pursue sexual relations and sometimes just to speak to humans.
 However, these stories cannot be tracked through history.
-In contrast, Jesus lived for over 33 years with his people in Israel, four decades before the destruction of the Jerusalem temple.
-He was crucified under Pontius Pilate, a real person.
+In contrast, Jesus lived for over 33 years with his people in Israel, four decades before the destruction of the Jerusalem temple in A.D.
+70. He was crucified under Pontius Pilate, a real person.
 Then his disciples saw him alive and proclaimed him to be Lord of all.
 And so there is a qualitative difference between the stories about polytheism and the Main Story in Christianity.

 See my post Did Jesus Even Exist?

-3. Full grace: From the second point flows another difference: Only Christianity has a fully developed doctrine of grace.
+3. Full grace: From the second point flows another difference.
+Only Christianity has a fully developed doctrine of grace.
 Judaism has something similar, and grace is found in the Tanak (Hebrew Bible or Old Testament), but the emphasis is more heavily on law-keeping.
 Why else do Jews reverently and joyfully touch the Torah scroll at a synagogue service?
 Muslims say that grace exists in the words “merciful” and “compassionate” that appear at the top of nearly every chapter in the Quran, but the doctrine is not developed.
 And Islam, mimicking Judaism, is steeped in law keeping.
 In contrast, the Apostle Paul clearly teaches in Galatians and Romans that grace and righteousness are free gifts, apart from the law.

 See my post The Grace Revolution for Paul’s view of the law in the Christian community.
 For love and grace in the Old Covenant, see at this website: God’s Love and Grace in the Torah, God’s Love and Grace in Job, Psalms, and Proverbs, God’s Love and Grace in the Prophets, God’s Love and Grace in the Gospels and Acts.(and so on).

 4. Moral law: Some world religions teach moral law with no personal deity or barely a deity (of sorts).
 Confucianism and Taoism are examples here, which are considered religions because they do seem to honor Something above the human, and Taoism may contact spirits through rituals and magic.
 Other religions that have clearly defined deities proclaim moral law, which is beneficial to humanity, on the whole.
 Christianity also teaches moral law, but offers a personal, intimate relationship with the merciful Lawgiver.
 The Islamic deity is far removed from humankind because Islam doesn’t have a full doctrine of the Spirit (see no. 8).
-To sum up, one can love moral principles, but it is better when the person realizes that a moral God loves him.
+To sum up, a person can love moral principles, but it is better when the person realizes that a moral God loves him.